 Track Mentions of Your Own Company/Brand

 You can also use the same tools to track mentions of your own company or brand name.
 This can be helpful for link building because some websites and blogs may be mentioning you without including a link to your site.
 If this is the case you can contact them and politely ask them to include a link.

 If you are willing to give away some of your products in return for exposure, blog giveaways can be an excellent opportunity.
 Many bloggers like to host giveaways but readers enjoy the opportunity to win a great prize.
 The giveaway will likely include some information about your company and product, as well as a link to your site.
 In order to find opportunities you can reach out to bloggers that have a relevant target audience, or search for giveaways from your competitors to see what blogs have hosted them.

 Since this blog is primarily focused on web design it would be remiss not to mention that a quality design can also help with link building.
-There are loads websites out there that showcase excellent design, and if your site is good enough to make the cut it can result in links from these types of sites.
+There are loads of websites out there that showcase excellent design, and if your site is good enough to make the cut it can result in links from these types of sites.
 Sites that are featured in popular galleries also are often featured by design blogs as a result of the exposure, so this is capable of generating some quality links.
-While you can submit your site to galleries manually, it can be quite time consuming.
-You can use a service like CSS Gallery List or Gallery Rush to do it for you.
+While you can submit your site to galleries manually, it can be quite time-consuming.